AlexBlagescu/Lab-Robotics/Matrix Game/README.md

 ## Description

     Line invaders is a 8x8 LED Matrix Arduino game which follow Chicken Invader's mechanics.
 The name "Line invaders" comes from the fact that in this game the monsters are replaced with lines.
-The game contains 4 levels and the difference between levels is that:
+The game contains 4 levels and the difference between levels is that
       - The monsters have different respawn.
       - The bullets goes to enemies with different speed (decreasing level by level).